 6 Things To Consider When Buying A Dress Form

-When you’re ready to buy a dress form, it’s important that you consider the use that you hope to get out of it.
-Without thinking about how you plan to use your dress stand, you’ll likely end up buying one that isn’t right for your needs, and will then feel frustrated.
+When you’re thinking of buying a dress form, you need to consider the uses that you hope to get from one.
+Without thinking about how you plan to use a dress form, you’ll likely end up buying one that isn’t right for your needs, and will then feel frustrated.

-Here are six things to consider when buying a dress form:
+Here are six things to consider when assessing the suitability of a dress form:

 Adjustability